01alexjohnson-hub/Cloud_Engineering_Projects/aws-cloud-engineer-portfolio-brief.md

 ### Project 1: FedRAMP-Ready AWS Landing Zone

-**Repo name:** `fedramp-aws-landing-zone`
+**Repo:** `fedramp-aws-landing-zone` | **Status:** Complete

-**What it is:** A production-grade Terraform module that deploys a multi-account AWS Organization with FedRAMP-aligned security guardrails baked in from day one.
+This is the flagship.
+A full Terraform landing zone that deploys a multi-account AWS Organization with FedRAMP security guardrails.
+77 resources across 7 modules, every single one mapped to a NIST 800-53 control.

-**What it demonstrates:** IaC proficiency, AWS security services, compliance-to-infrastructure mapping, architectural thinking.

-**Key deliverables:**
-- Terraform modules for: AWS Organizations + SCPs, CloudTrail (org-wide), GuardDuty, Security Hub (NIST framework), AWS Config Rules mapped to 800-53 controls, centralized logging (S3 + CloudWatch Logs), VPC architecture with proper segmentation, IAM baseline policies and permission boundaries
+I deployed it to a real AWS account, ran Security Hub's automated NIST 800-53 checks (scored 44%, which is expected for free tier since the remaining controls need production services like ALB/TLS, WAF, and KMS CMKs), captured screenshots, then destroyed everything.

+What it covers:
+- AWS Organizations with 5 SCPs that even account admins can't override
+- Org wide CloudTrail, GuardDuty, Security Hub with NIST 800-53 standards
+- AWS Config with 6 managed rules (encryption, MFA, SSH)
+- VPC with 3 tier security group chaining (ALB > App > Data)
+- IAM permission boundaries that cap what any role can do
+- Centralized encrypted logging with lifecycle to Glacier
-- A `CONTROL_MAPPING.md` that maps every Terraform resource to the NIST 800-53 control it satisfies
+- A CONTROL_MAPPING.md that maps every resource to its NIST control
-- Architecture diagram (draw.io or Mermaid)
-- Successful `terraform plan` output as validation
-- Screenshots from one real deploy session (budget: ~$5, then destroy)

-**Success criteria:**
-- [ ] A recruiter with zero context can read the README and understand what it does and why it matters within 60 seconds
-- [ ] `terraform validate` and `terraform plan` pass cleanly
-- [ ] At least 15 NIST 800-53 controls are mapped to infrastructure resources
-- [ ] Architecture diagram is clear and professional
-- [ ] Module is structured for reuse (variables, outputs, sensible defaults)

-**Cost:** $0 for development, ~$5 for one proof-of-concept deploy + screenshots
+**Cost:** $0 dev, ~$5 proof deploy

 ---

 ### Project 2: Compliance-as-Code CI/CD Pipeline

-**Repo name:** `compliance-cicd-pipeline`
+**Repo:** `compliance-cicd-pipeline` | **Status:** Not started

-**What it is:** A GitHub Actions pipeline that scans Terraform code against custom NIST 800-53 policy sets, blocks non-compliant deployments, and generates a compliance coverage report as a build artifact.
+This one came from seeing how many assessment findings trace back to the same problem: somebody deployed something that never should have passed a policy check.
+A GitHub Actions pipeline that scans Terraform against custom NIST 800-53 policy sets and blocks non-compliant deployments before they ever reach an environment.

-**What it demonstrates:** DevSecOps thinking, CI/CD design, policy-as-code, shift-left security, the ability to translate compliance requirements into automated gates.

-**Key deliverables:**
+The plan is to reuse the Terraform from Project 1 as the sample code being scanned, so it builds on what's already done.

+What it covers:
-- GitHub Actions workflow: lint (tflint) → validate → security scan (Checkov or tfsec) → custom OPA policy evaluation → terraform plan → compliance report generation
+- Full pipeline: lint > validate > security scan (Checkov) > OPA policies > plan > compliance report
-- Custom Checkov or OPA policies mapped to specific 800-53 controls
+- Custom policies mapped to specific 800-53 controls
-- Sample Terraform code (can reuse pieces from Project 1) that the pipeline scans
-- Compliance report artifact (markdown or HTML) showing: controls checked, pass/fail per control, overall coverage percentage
-- Example PR showing a blocked deployment due to a policy violation
-- Example PR showing a passing deployment
+- Example PRs showing blocked and passing deployments

-**Success criteria:**
-- [ ] Pipeline runs end-to-end on every PR with zero manual steps
-- [ ] At least 10 custom compliance policies are defined and documented
-- [ ] A failing PR clearly shows which control was violated and why
-- [ ] Compliance report is readable by a non-technical stakeholder
+- Reports readable by someone who isn't an engineer
-- [ ] Total CI runtime under 5 minutes

-**Cost:** $0 (GitHub Actions free tier on public repos, all tools open source)
+**Cost:** $0 (GitHub Actions free tier, all tools open source)

 ---

 ### Project 3: Hardened Kubernetes Cluster with Zero Trust

-**Repo name:** `hardened-k8s-zero-trust`
+**Repo:** `hardened-k8s-zero-trust` | **Status:** Not started

-**What it is:** A Terraform-provisioned Kubernetes cluster with defense-in-depth security: network policies, RBAC, pod security standards, service mesh with mTLS, runtime threat detection, and full observability.
-Built on kind/Minikube locally, architected for EKS deployment.
+Kubernetes keeps showing up in every posting I look at, and most of the implementations I've assessed have weak network policies and overly permissive RBAC.
+I wanted to build one the right way.
+Defense-in-depth from the ground up: network policies, RBAC, pod security, service mesh with mTLS, Falco for runtime detection, and Prometheus/Grafana for observability.
+Runs on kind locally, architected so the EKS toggle is ready to go.

-**What it demonstrates:** Kubernetes security, Zero Trust implementation, observability stack design, IaC for container orchestration.

-**Key deliverables:**
-- Terraform modules with a `local`/`eks` deployment toggle
-- Kubernetes manifests and Helm charts for: namespace isolation + network policies, RBAC roles (least-privilege), pod security standards (restricted), Istio or Linkerd service mesh (mTLS between services), Falco for runtime security monitoring, Prometheus + Grafana dashboards, Fluent Bit log shipping
-- A sample multi-service application to demonstrate the security controls in action
-- Runbook for incident response (what to do when Falco fires an alert)
-- Architecture diagram showing traffic flow, trust boundaries, and monitoring

-**Success criteria:**
-- [ ] Cluster deploys and runs locally via `make up` or equivalent single command
+What it covers:
-- [ ] Network policies provably block unauthorized pod-to-pod traffic (demonstrated in README)
+- Namespace isolation and network policies that provably block unauthorized traffic
+- RBAC with least-privilege roles
-- [ ] mTLS is enforced between services (show Kiali or equivalent visualization)
+- Istio or Linkerd for mTLS between services
-- [ ] Falco detects and alerts on a simulated policy violation
+- Falco for runtime security alerts
-- [ ] Grafana dashboard shows meaningful metrics
+- Grafana dashboards with real metrics
-- [ ] README clearly states "validated locally on kind, architected for EKS" with the EKS Terraform ready to use
+- Incident response runbook (what to do when Falco fires)

-**Cost:** $0 (runs entirely on local machine)
+**Cost:** $0 (runs entirely local)

 ---

 ### Project 4: Cloud Migration Assessment Tool

-**Repo name:** `cloud-migration-planner`
+**Repo:** `cloud-migration-planner` | **Status:** Not started

-**What it is:** A Python CLI tool that takes a workload inventory (CSV input), analyzes dependencies, recommends AWS service mappings, estimates costs via the AWS Pricing API, and outputs a phased migration plan.
+This one comes from a different angle.
+During assessments I'd see organizations mid-migration with no real plan for how workloads were going to map to AWS services, what the dependencies looked like, or what it was going to cost.
+A Python CLI that takes a workload inventory (CSV), analyzes dependencies, recommends AWS service mappings, estimates costs via the AWS Pricing API, and outputs a phased migration plan.

-**What it demonstrates:** Migration planning skills, Python scripting, understanding of AWS service selection, cost awareness, documentation quality.

-**Key deliverables:**
+What it covers:
-- Python CLI (Click or Typer) that accepts a CSV of workloads with fields like: name, type (web app, database, file server, etc.), OS, CPU, RAM, storage, dependencies
+- Python CLI (Click or Typer) with clean error handling
-- Migration strategy recommendation engine (rehost, replatform, refactor) based on workload characteristics
+- Migration strategy engine (rehost, replatform, refactor)
-- AWS service mapping (e.g., "SQL Server on Windows VM" → "RDS for SQL Server" or "Aurora PostgreSQL")
+- AWS service mapping based on workload characteristics
-- Cost estimation using AWS Pricing API (free, public)
+- Cost estimation using the public AWS Pricing API
-- Output: markdown report with dependency graph (Mermaid), phased timeline, per-workload recommendation, estimated monthly cost
-- Sample inventory CSV with 15-20 realistic workloads

-**Success criteria:**
-- [ ] `pip install` and run with one command
-- [ ] Handles edge cases gracefully (missing fields, unknown workload types)
-- [ ] Cost estimates are within reasonable range of AWS calculator
-- [ ] Output report is professional enough to hand to a client
+- Professional output you could actually hand to a client
-- [ ] Includes unit tests with 80%+ coverage
+- Unit tests with 80%+ coverage

-**Cost:** $0 (AWS Pricing API is free, everything runs locally)
+**Cost:** $0 (Pricing API is free, everything local)

 ---

-## Recommended Build Order
+## Build Order

-1. **Project 1** (Landing Zone) — Start here.
-Highest signal, directly proves core competency, and pieces feed into Project 2.
+1. **Landing Zone** (done).
+Highest signal, proves core competency, and the Terraform feeds into Project 2.
-2. **Project 2** (Compliance Pipeline) — Build second, reuse Terraform from Project 1 as sample code to scan.
+2. **Compliance Pipeline** next.
+Reuses Project 1 code, shows DevSecOps thinking.
-3. **Project 3** (Kubernetes) — Third priority.
-More time-intensive but shows breadth.
+3. **Kubernetes** third.
+More time but shows breadth into container orchestration.
-4. **Project 4** (Migration Tool) — Final project.
-Lighter lift, shows a different skill dimension.
+4. **Migration Tool** last.
+Different skill dimension, lighter lift.

-## GitHub Profile Presentation
+## GitHub Presentation

 - Pin all four repos
-- Each repo needs: a polished README with architecture diagram, a clear "Quick Start" section, a LICENSE (Apache 2.0 or MIT), proper `.gitignore`, tagged releases
+- Each one gets a polished README, architecture diagram, Quick Start, LICENSE, proper .gitignore, tagged releases
-- Create a profile README (`username/username` repo) that frames the portfolio narrative: "Cloud engineer with FedRAMP assessment background building compliance-native infrastructure"
+- Profile README that frames the narrative: compliance background + hands-on engineering
-- Consistent commit history showing real development progression, not a single massive commit
+- Real commit history showing development progression, not one giant commit dump

-## What to Send Recruiters
+## What to Say to Recruiters

-Link to your GitHub profile with a one-liner: "I built these open-source projects to demonstrate how I bridge compliance expertise with hands-on cloud engineering — each one maps directly to skills in your job description."
-Then reference the specific project that's most relevant to their posting.
+Link to the GitHub profile.
+Something like: "I built these to show how compliance expertise and cloud engineering work together.
+Each project maps to skills in your posting."
+Then point them at whichever project is most relevant to the role.